technicat/fedicat/iosapps.md

 Quirks: The profile tab on the far right is labeled ... which normally would bring you to another list of tab links.

+## Mastweet

+Free on the [App Store](https://apps.apple.com/it/app/mastweet-for-mastodon-social/id6457201547) with in-app purchases.

+Features: clean design.

+Quirks: Not clear what features are enabled by in-app purchases.
+List support is not visible.

 ## [MetaText](https://metabolist.org/) by [@metabolist@mastodon.social](https://mastodon.social/@metabolist)

 Free on the [App Store](https://apps.apple.com/us/app/metatext/id1523996615), Swift code on [Github](https://github.com/metabolist/metatext) (archived)